awmckinley/config/modules/ebook/README.md

-# Ebooks
+# E-book Management and Reading

-Software for managing, reading, and converting electronic books (ebooks).
+Comprehensive software for managing, organizing, converting, and reading electronic books in various formats.